calacademy-research/assembly_etc/categories/telomeres/README.md

 By default hexamer TTAGGG and its reverse complement CCCTAA are searched, though find_telomere_motif.sh is used to set other motifs.
 If there is a file named telomere.motif in the directory hierarchy the first item in a non-comment line is used as the motif.
 Otherwise, if there is a busco.lineage file in the directory hierarchy then it is used to assign a motif;
-e.g., lineage lepidoptera uses motif TTAGG.
+e.g., lineage lepidoptera assigns the motif TTAGG.

 The grep_telomeres.sh script uses the fold command to split the lines and then searches for both patterns.
 If a certain number of patterns is in the line it is retained.